Neptune Blog

 • time spent compiling the kernels,

-• the time spent reading the data,
+• time spent reading the data,

 • time spent launching the kernels,